 Please keep in mind that this was only exploring the northern Cotswolds — our group did not visit Bath.
 After touring around the Cotswolds we arrived at our accommodations in Woodstock and had what possibly was the best dinner experience throughout our entire trip!
 Honey glazed duck, rack of lamb, ribeye steaks, and mind-meltingly superb potatoes!
 A meal at the Macdonald Bear Hotel is excellent for guests that do not want to travel far but still want an authentic high-quality meal; or for anyone who wants really good food in general.

 “We would recommend this tour for those wanting a more intimate and tailored experience of the northern Cotswolds.”

 Editor’s Note: Thanks for reading Part 1 of this two-part post.
-Part 2 will be published next week.
+Part 2 will be published soon.
 Stay tuned!
 In the meantime, check out our other articles!